pmndrs/react-ogl/README.md

 }
 ```

-Inside of our app, you can use the same API as web while running on native OpenGLES — no webview needed.
+Inside of our app, you can use the same API as web while running on native OpenGL ES — no webview needed.

 ```js
 import React, { useRef, useState } from 'react'